ConatusForever/ConatusForever/README.md

 - 👋 What's going on!
 My name is Hakeem, born and raised in Miami, Fl with a huge interest in fitness.
-- 👀 My love data analytics and have passion for machine learning.
+- 👀 I have a love for data analytics and data modeling.
-- 🌱 I typically build projects in Power BI, Python and Excel.
+- 🌱 I typically build projects in Power BI, Python, and SQL.
-- 💞️ I’m looking to collaborate on small data analytics projects to grow my modeling capabilities.

 <!---
 ConatusForever/ConatusForever is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.